havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.1.0
+The current version is 3.1.1

+- 3.1.1

+  - Fix issue with icon not showing in toolbar (#25)

 - 3.1.0